AdobeDocs/analytics.en/help/implement/vars/plugins/getandpersistvalue.md

 >
 >This plug-in is provided by Adobe Consulting as a courtesy to help you get more value out of Adobe Analytics.
 Adobe Customer Care does not provide support with this plug-in, including installation or troubleshooting.
 If you require help with this plug-in, contact your organization's Account Manager.
 They can arrange a meeting with a consultant for assistance.

 The `getAndPersistValue` plug-in allows you to store a value in a cookie that can be retrieved later during a visit.
-It serves a similar role to the [!UICONTROL Storage duration] feature in Adobe Experience Platform Launch.
+It serves a similar role to the [!UICONTROL Storage duration] feature using tags in Adobe Experience Platform.
 Adobe recommends using this plug-in if you want to automatically persist an Analytics variable to the same value in subsequent hits after the variable was set.
-This plug-in is not necessary if Launch's [!UICONTROL Storage duration] feature is sufficient, or if you do not need to set and persist variables to the same value in subsequent hits.
+This plug-in is not necessary if the [!UICONTROL Storage duration] feature in Adobe Experience Platform Data Collection is sufficient.
+It is also not necessary to use this plug-in if you do not need to set and persist variables to the same value in subsequent hits.
 The built-in persistence of eVars does not require the use of this plug-in, as these variables persist server-side by Adobe.

-## Install the plug-in using the Adobe Experience Platform Launch extension
+## Install the plug-in using tags in Adobe Experience Platform

 Adobe offers an extension that allows you to use most commonly-used plug-ins.

-1. Log in to [launch.adobe.com](https://launch.adobe.com) using your AdobeID credentials.
+1. Log in to the [Data Collection UI](https://experience.adobe.com/data-collection) using your AdobeID credentials.
 1. Click the desired property.
 1. Go to the [!UICONTROL Extensions] tab, then click on the [!UICONTROL Catalog] button
 1. Install and publish the [!UICONTROL Common Analytics Plugins] extension